Search ISR

 Homepage

-Anna Sun is Assistant Professor of Sociology and Asian Studies at Kenyon College.
+Anna Sun is Associate Professor of Sociology and Asian studies at Kenyon College.
+Anna Sun’s research interests include sociology of religion, sociology of knowledge, sociology of culture, and social theory.